mercadopago/sdk-react/README.md

 <br/>

-## Render Brick
+## Checkout Bricks

-Each brick needs a component, such as:
+Checkout Bricks are modular checkout components.
+Below are examples of Brick implementations, for more information check the Examples folder.

+> **Note**
+> It's mandatory to have previously done the [Initialization step](#initialization)

-### Example Card Payment Brick
+### Card Payment Brick

 Use CardPayment component inside your functional React: